 “I shall look forward to meeting each of them.”

 “And so you shall, but my elder sister is from home visiting the Lake District with our aunt and uncle.
-You will have to make her acquaintance another time, as it may be some time before she returns.”
-Elizabeth silently chuckled as she considered she may even return already engaged.
+You will have to make her acquaintance another time, as it may be a few weeks before she returns.”

 “So it shall have to be!” he said with a smile.

 The two had a pleasant conversation as they walked, and although it appeared Mr. Bingley thought nothing of how dishevelled she looked, every time Elizabeth’s eyes caught a glimpse of the mud on her dress or shoes, she chided herself for not taking care to stay out of the puddles.
 What would her mother say?

 Mother!
 Elizabeth suddenly stopped, her eyes widened, and she took in a quick breath.

 Elizabeth took a moment to organize her thoughts and pressed her fingers to her lips.
 “You may find this an odd request, Mr. Bingley, but when we reach Longbourn, would you allow me to return indoors alone?
 Could you possibly wait a few minutes before coming to the door?
 I fear my mother would be quite horrified if she knew that the new gentleman in the neighbourhood had come upon her daughter in such a state.”
 Elizabeth chose not to inform him that despite her mother’s mortification, she would likely be ecstatic that he had accompanied her down the hill and in her mind would have them married by Christmas.

 He smiled and nodded.
 “I shall be more than happy to oblige you.
 Shall I wait long enough to allow you some time to make yourself presentable?
 Perhaps, fifteen minutes?”